Political demonstration: International

 The right to demonstrate peacefully is guaranteed by international conventions, in particular by the articles 21 and 22 of the International Covenant on Civil and Political Rights (right of peaceful assembly and right of association).
 Its implementation is monitored by the United Nations special rapporteur on the right of peaceful assembly and association.
 In 2019, its report expressed alarm at the restrictions on the freedom of peaceful assembly:

+Australia

+A report released by the Human Rights Law Centre in 2024 states that based on British common law, "Australian courts regard [the right to assembly] as a core part of a democratic system of government."
+However, there are a number of limitations placed on demonstrations and protest under state, territory and federal legislation, with forty-nine laws introduced regarding them since 2004.

 Brazil

 Freedom of assembly in Brazil is granted by art.
 5th, item XVI, of the Constitution of Brazil (1988).

 Egypt

+Germany

+In Germany, the right to protest is considered a fundamental right in the Grundgesetz.
+For open-air assemblies, this right may be restricted.

 Russia

 Freedom of assembly in the Russian Federation is granted by Art.
 31 of the Constitution adopted in 1993: Citizens of the Russian Federation shall have the right to gather peacefully, without weapons, and to hold meetings, rallies, demonstrations, marches and pickets.

 Demonstrations and protests are further regulated by the Federal Law of the Russian Federation No.54-FZ "On Meetings, Rallies, Demonstrations, Marches and Pickets".
 If the assembly in public is expected to involve more than one participant, its organisers are obliged to notify executive or local self-government authorities of the upcoming event few days in advance in writing.
 However, legislation does not foresee an authorisation procedure, hence the authorities have no right to prohibit an assembly or change its place unless it threatens the security of participants or is planned to take place near hazardous facilities, important railways, viaducts, pipelines, high voltage electric power lines, prisons, courts, presidential residences or in the border control zone.
 The right to gather can also be restricted in close proximity of cultural and historical monuments.